fractalswift/bitmex-historical/README.md

     Example:

+    import bitmex_history_downloader as bhd

     df = bhd.make_base_sheet('ETHUSD', '1m', '2018-12-01 00:00:00', '2018-12-30 12:30:00')

     Bitmex accepts the follwing resolutions: '1m', '5m' '1h', '1d'

+    Bitmex accepts the following coinpairs: '.BEOSXBT', '.BADAXBT', '.BBCHXBT', 'ETHUSD', '.BLTCXBT', '.TRXXBT', '.BXRPXBT', 'XBTUSD'

+    Please note the altcoins ending in XBT (e.g .BADAXBT) represent the index, not the historical trades.
+If you wish to get the historical trades you must replace them with the contract you with, e.g ADAU18.
+Please remember to use the correct start and end period as these contracts have a start and expirey date.

     If you already have some bitmex historical data (it must be saved in bitmex format) e.g you haved used bitmex_history_downloader before and saved the results to csv, you can just import from your csv: